innodoc/innodoc-webapp/README.md

 #### `CONTENT_ROOT`

 The application will look for `manifest.json` in this location.
-It will also serve as the base URL for content files.
+It will also serve as the base URL for content files unless `STATIC_ROOT` is specified.

 **Example:** `https://example.com/content/`